JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 ##### Add an edge

 We may add an edge using the `add_edge!` function.
-Since the interlayer we are adding the edge has an unweighted underlying graph (we will say that the interlayer is unweighted), we have to add an unweighted edge, so we don't specify many weights after the vertices.
+Since the interlayer we are adding the edge has an unweighted underlying graph (we will say that the interlayer is unweighted), we have to add an unweighted edge, so we don't specify the weight after the vertices.
 The adjacency tensor will be updated with a `one(U)` in the correct position. `add_edge!` mimics the behaviour of the analogous function in Graphs.jl

 ```julia
 add_edge!(multilayergraph, MultilayerVertex(1, :layer_1), MultilayerVertex(2, :layer_2))